 I’ve seen companies offer their software until they can prove to their employer that it’s useful.
 I’ve seen free trial evaluations for the whole product so they know exactly what they are paying for.
-But it’s rare that you can’t test out before buying.
+But, rarely, you can’t test it out before buying.

 For GIS bargain hunters who have a need for speed, Manifold GIS is an ideal solution.

 Are you living life in fast-forward or living it in slo-mo?

 Manifold is a combination of mapping, CAD, DBMS, and image processing.